luikyv/go-oidc/README.md

 * Allow the dev to set an error template for /authorize.
 * Client jwks is required for JAR.
 * Handle expired sessions.
+* New grant for token introspection?
+* Handle user session?